chasemp/timeline/README.md

 ### 6. **Readwise Reader**
 - Fetched via Readwise Reader API v3
+- **⚠️ Tag Filtering Required**: Only articles tagged with `classic` OR `pub` will appear on the timeline
+  - This is intentional curation - tag articles in Readwise Reader to make them visible
+  - Articles without these tags are ignored (by design)
-- Documents tagged with "classic" from all locations (archive, inbox, later)
+- Documents tagged with `full` display complete article content instead of summary
 - Includes highlights and reading metadata
-- Documents tagged with "full" display complete article content instead of summary
 - Requires API token

 ## Architecture